 The waveforms from the inspiral and merger of two neutron stars or a neutron star and a black hole bear the imprint of the tidal interactions of the stars.
-Although many highprecision numerical simulations are still needed, early indications are that analytical models of the tidally-influenced waveform are sufficiently accurate to perform reliable parameter estimation.
+Although many high-precision numerical simulations are still needed, early indications are that analytical models of the tidally-influenced waveform are sufficiently accurate to perform reliable parameter estimation.
 The detection of several to tens of such events may allow discrimination between soft, medium, and hard equations of state, although it could be important to have good prior knowledge of the distribution of neutron star masses.
-Right now the single NS-NS event with good data (the legendary GW170817) gave only an upper limit to the tidal deformability, with the rough implication that at 90% probability the radius of a 1.4 M{\odot} neutron star is less than about 13.5 km.

 It may be possible to place useful constraints on the maximum mass of neutron stars by combining gravitational-wave and electromagnetic observations of short gamma-ray bursts.
 These bursts are thought to be produced by the merger of two neutron stars or a neutron star and a black hole.
-If two neutron stars merge, then it has been argued that the merged remnant must collapse within ≤ 0.1 s, otherwise the baryonic wind driven by neutrinos will delay and lengthen the bursts beyond the few tenths of a second duration that is observed.
+If two neutron stars merge, then it has been argued that the merged remnant must collapse within $\lesssim 0.1$ s, otherwise the baryonic wind driven by neutrinos will delay and lengthen the bursts beyond the few tenths of a second duration that is observed.
 This line of argument implies that a successful burst requires that the total baryonic mass of the two original neutron stars exceed the maximum that can be sustained by a uniformly rotating star.
-In Lawrence et al. 2015 (ApJ, 808, 186; see also Fryer et al. 2015, ApJ, 812, 24) we find that if the masses of neutron stars we see in our Galaxy, then the maximum mass of a nonrotating neutron star is ~2.05-2.2 M{\odot} , which is quite close to the 2.01 M{\odot} maximum mass currently observed.
-Obtaining more reliable constraints requires identification of individual short bursts with specific gravitational-wave events.
+In Lawrence et al. 2015 (ApJ, 808, 186; see also Fryer et al. 2015, ApJ, 812, 24) we find that if the masses of neutron stars that merge to produce short gamma-ray bursts are comparable to those of the neutron stars we see in our Galaxy, then the maximum mass of a nonrotating neutron star is $\sim 2.05-2.2~M{\odot}$, which is quite close to the 2.01 M{\odot} maximum mass currently observed.
+Obtaining more reliable constraints will require identification of individual short bursts with specific gravitational-wave events.
 Because the gamma rays from these bursts are tightly beamed and are therefore seen by only a small fraction of observers, such associations are likely to require signatures in other electromagnetic bands that can be seen over a much broader solid angle (e.g., optical to infrared ratios in kilonovae or possibly scattered X-rays.
-And, indeed this happened in GW170817!
-Applying the same logic as we did, Margalit and Metzger found a maximum mass for a nonrotating neutron star of 2.17 M{\odot} , and similar limits of $M{\text{max}} \sim 2.2 - 2.3 M{\odot}$ come from numerical models.
-But these make assumptions that, while likely to be true, aren't conclusively shown to be true, so we have to apply caution.